Pediatric Vascular Surgery and Endovascular Therapy

 Listed below are some of the conditions we treat:

-• Renovascular hypertension This is high blood pressure caused by abnormal blood flow to the kidneys.
+- Renovascular hypertension This is high blood pressure caused by abnormal blood flow to the kidneys.
 There are many causes of pediatric renovascular hypertension.
 Some of them include middle aortic syndrome/aortic coarctation (a narrowing of the artery in the belly) and fibromuscular dysplasia (a condition that causes narrowing of arteries in the body).
 Renovascular hypertension is a rare illness in children and can lead to serious problems if not treated.
 We use different tests to find out what's causing it and then decide on the best treatment.
-This might include procedures to open up the narrowed blood vessels or even surgery.
+This might include minimally invasive and open surgical procedures.

-• Arterial aneurysms.
+- Arterial aneurysms.
 This is when the arteries get wider (dilate).
-It can happen in the aorta, the arteries in the arms and legs, and the neck.
+It can happen in arteries throughout the body.
 Many conditions that are there since birth (congenital) or caused by inflammation can lead to this in children.
 Some of the conditions we treat include neurofibromatosis, Williams syndrome, tuberous sclerosis and polyarteritis nodosa.
 Inflammatory conditions we treat include Takayasu arteritis, Kawasaki disease, collagen vascular diseases such as Marfan’s and Ehlers-Danlos syndrome, and infections.
-It's important to find and treat this early to prevent serious problems.
-We will do different tests to find out what's causing it and then decide on the best treatment.
-This might include medicine or procedures to fix the widened arteries.

-• Thoracic outlet syndrome.
-This is a condition where the nerves or blood vessels between the first rib and the collarbone get pressed on (compressed).
+- Thoracic outlet syndrome.
+This is a condition where the nerves or blood vessels between the first rib and the collarbone are narrowed or compressed.
 There are three types:

-• Neurogenic.
-In this condition, the brachial plexus (the main nerves to the upper extremity) is compressed, leading to chronic pain and decreased function of the upper extremity.
+- Neurogenic.
+The brachial plexus (the main nerves to the upper extremity) is compressed, leading to chronic pain and decreased function of the upper extremity.

 Multidisciplinary care